LCAD-UFES/carmen_lcad/src/road_mapper/readme.md

 [Click here to download](https://drive.google.com/file/d/12m1CK44AUkTDNZOSAIjEJX5tXyP_C3rc/view?usp=sharing)

-This dataset pertains to the _Rodovia do Sol_ (Vila Velha - Guarapari, Brazil) with an extension of 32.4 km.
-It contains 3,556 directories identified by their UTM (Universal Transverse Mercator) Zone 24K coordinates {latitude}_{longitude} in meters.
+This dataset pertains to the _Rodovia do Sol_ (Vila Velha - Guarapari, Brazil).
+It has a partial extension of 32.4 km and contains 3,556 directories identified by their UTM (Universal Transverse Mercator) Zone 24K coordinates {latitude}_{longitude} in meters.
 ```
  Each directory contains 3 files in the format: <type><latitude>_<longitude>_<translation>_<rotation>.png
  <type>: i = crop of remission grid map; r = crop of road grid map; t = color coded road grid map